Astronomers see a black hole 'spaghettify' and swallow a star in real time

-It's one of those astounding events that sounds like science fiction, but is just plain science.
+It's an astounding event that sounds like science fiction, but is just plain science.
 Astronomers say they were able to capture in unprecedented detail the process of a star being ripped into strips and devoured by a black hole.

 The powerful phenomenon caught the attention of scientists when a new blast of light near a known supermassive black hole was spotted by telescopes around the world.
 Months worth of follow-up observations made it clear they were seeing the destruction of a far-off sun as it happened.